 There is something very reassuring about having a name that says what it is.
 (Edinburgh Whisky Academy, anyone?
 We are a whisky academy based in Edinburgh, what you read is what you get.
 Uncreative?
 Possibly.
 Straightforward and self-explanatory?
 Certainly.)

 If we look further afield, we might find a recent example of the importance of the distillery name denoting certain factors to the brand story and whisky character.
 The award-winning Box Distillery, located on the north east coast of Sweden, recently rebranded as High Coast Distillery.
 This change was seemingly done to halt any confusion between their whiskies and those of Compass Box.
 However, Thomas Larsson, CEO of Box Distillery, commented, “with the name change, we will make our brand and distillery connection even stronger to the High Coast.
 We hope to see good market opportunities as we connect ourselves more closely to the High Coast and the unique values the area has.”

 However, does the added value from the name, stem purely from the location or area of the distillery?

-The majority of the aforementioned recent distilleries have yet to bottle their whisky, so while the marketing departments are working hard on creating the brand character, we will have to wait and see how it marries with the taste of the finished product.
+The majority of the aforementioned newer distilleries have yet to bottle their whisky, so while the marketing departments are working hard on creating the brand character, we’ll have to wait and see how it marries with the taste of the finished product.

 Maybe distillery names and whisky character are a work in progress and just like the maturation of the whisky, it will take time to forge a spiritual union between them.

-Note: there are strict regulations about distillery names in the Scotch Whisky Regulations 2009.
-These are as follows:
+There are strict rules about distillery names in the Scotch Whisky Regulations 2009: